Posts Tagged ‘Celebrate Green’

 by Corey

-Here’s a fun game for the whole family.
+Here’s a fun solitaire app game for the whole family.
 Costumes optional.
 Giggles required:

 Lynn Colwell and Corey Colwell-Lipson are mother and daughter and authors of Celebrate Green!
 Creating Eco-Savvy Holidays, Celebrations and Traditions for the Whole Family, and founders of Green Halloween®.